jenova-marie/ninshubur/README.md

 > **In plain language:** you may copy, modify, redistribute, and use this code for any purpose (personal, commercial, or otherwise) at no cost, provided the copyright notice and license text travel with it.
 There is **no warranty** — the software is provided as-is.

 The license covers the **code** of Ninshubur.
-The Temple's archive content (messages, lessons, teachings — the data Ninshubur gathers and embeds) belongs to the High Priestesses who authored it and is **not** licensed by this project.
+The Temple's archive content (messages, lessons, teachings — the data 𒀭Ninshubur gathers and embeds) belongs to the High Priestesses who authored it and is **not** licensed by this project.

 Copyright © 2026 Jenova Marie.